Would you like to know what you should put on a real estate business card for higher conversion rates?

 How You Can Influence the Conversion Rate of a Real Estate Business Card

-What action do we want the person to take when they receive a business card?
+What action do we want the person to take when receiving a business card?

 So, ideally, we have the steps that your new contact needs to take: